 Second Chronicles 31:6-11 refers to the law of tithing during the lifetime of King Hezekiah.
 At this time, the tithe consisted of the produce of the land and animals, some of which were stored in special chambers at the temple.

 Without exception, the tithe was a tithe of produce or animals.
 There is no reference in the Bible to a tithe of monetary income, the selling or trading of wares, or any other source of income.

 The Temple Tax

-After the return from Babylonian captivity, Nehemiah required the Israelites to give an offerings of one third of a shekel per year in addition to the regular tithe of their increase in order to support the service of the house of God (Nehe.10:32,35-39).
+After the return from Babylonian captivity, Nehemiah required the Israelites to give an offering of one third of a shekel per year in addition to the regular tithe of their increase in order to support the service of the house of God (Nehe.10:32,35-39).